 At about 8 miles from Hannegan Pass, turn right (SE) onto the Little Beaver Trail up the aptly named Brush Creek.
 You will once again encounter numerous camps along the way, such as Grabeal Camp and Tapto Camp before arriving at Whatcom Pass, 19 miles from the trailhead.

 Continue up an unmaintained trail 1 mile up to Tapto Lakes Basin.
 Be careful where you camp here.
 You may think you're out in the middle of nowhere, but the Park Service has hired some poor schnook from college to make sure you camp only on snow or dirt up here.

 The Tapto Lakes Basin is absolutely sublime.
 From here, either follow the SE ridge up to the East (and highest) summit, or the SW ridge up to an equally stunning summit but slightly lower.
-The West Summit is easiest (Class 2), while the higher East Summit is more challenging (Class 3, some exposure).
+The West Summit is easiest (Class 2), while the higher East Summit is much more challenging (route-finding, Class 3 and 4, some exposure).